dominique-mueller/simple-progress-webpack-plugin/README.md

 ### `verbose`

 The `verbose` / `debug` logger logs everything.
 Like everything.
-The full truth, every crucial detail webpakc has to offer.
+The full truth, every crucial detail Webpack has to offer.
 Best use it for debugging purposes (or for finding bugs in this plugin).

 ✔ CI ready